-- To say maybe, to try to put off the decision to a more convenient time.
-The Bible does say that God is patient, wanting everyone to come to the point of accepting His gift of salvation.
-But none of us are promised that we will be here tomorrow, and because of the unpredictability of death, trying to put off our decision by saying maybe automatically puts us in the no category.
+To say "maybe," to try to put off the decision to a more convenient time: The Bible does say that God is patient, wanting everyone to come to the point of accepting His gift of salvation, but none of us are promised that we will be here tomorrow.
+Because of the unpredictability of death, trying to put off our decision by saying maybe automatically puts us in the "no" category.

 So, in reality, there are only two answers to the question, What will you do with Jesus Christ?
 Will you accept His free gift of salvation or reject that gift?

-If you would like to begin a relationship with Jesus Christ right now, you need only ask him.
+If you would like to begin a relationship with Jesus Christ right now, you need only ask Him.
 If you’ve come this far, you probably realize you’re about to make the most important decision of your life.
-Jesus said,